 Note: Prior to submitting your application, please be certain that you meet the criteria to apply.

 If a candidate feels that actions of the AOBNMM with regard to any part of the certification process constitute unequal application of the Bylaws or Policies and Procedures, unwarranted discrimination, prejudice, unfairness or improper conduct of the examination, he or she has the right to appeal to the board.

 Appeals to the board must be made in writing and should include any supporting documentation for proper review of the case.
 The appeal must be submitted within 24 hours of completion of the examination.
-Appeals can be sent to email@example.com or given to certification board staff at the exam administration site.
+Appeals can be sent to email@example.com.

 The board will not consider appeals based on examination content, sufficiency or accuracy of answers to exam questions, scoring of the exam, and/or determination of the minimum passing score.
 If an appeal is denied by the AOBNMM, the candidate retains the right to appeal to the AOA Bureau of Osteopathic Specialists (BOS).